metakgp/iitkgp-erp-login-pypi/README.md

 sessionToken, ssoToken = erp.login(headers, erpcreds, 2, session)
 ```

-Combining everything we looked about the `login` function till now:
+Here's an example combining all the aspects we have discussed so far about the `login` function:

 ```python
 import requests